 Below is the before and after of the heart-shaped sugars cookies I made last year.
 I free-handed these hearts with a knife, but feel free to shape them how you please, depending on the occasion.
 The recipe is linked below, so check it out!

 I have returned from my little blogging hiatus.
 I ended up moving this month (I will save the details for another post), so life has been a little extra hectic lately.
 I did make the time to check out a couple new food places recently (posts to come soon) and came across a few cold weather must-haves, which I have been looking forward to sharing with you all.

 The photos you see here were taken in Washington D.C.’s City Center on a VERY cold and windy Sunday.
 We’ve been starting to see some spring-like weather here, but looking at this week’s forecast, winter will be sticking around a while.
 Luckily, I’ve stocked up on enough cozy sweaters to last me for the season.
 Take a look at the cardigans I have posted below and make sure to check back later this week for a blog featuring a couple of my other favorite sweaters.

 As some of you may know already, I am home in Michigan for the holidays.
-We are in the process of getting a white Christmas this year, which is great!
-As a result, I am not out driving around.
-I finally got all my gift purchasing and wrapping done and I am snowing myself in for the rest of the night with another festive drink.
+It appears that we’ll have a white Christmas this year which is great!
+Fortunately, I completed my gift purchasing and wrapping and I am snowing myself in for the rest of the night with another festive drink.

 As many people don’t know yet, Bailey’s released a vegan almond-based liquor a couple years ago.
 I have been waiting patiently for it to hit local stores and I am finally giving it a try and posting a review!
 I mixed it withSo Delicious coconut milk eggless nogand topped it with coconut whipped cream and cinnamon.
 I also stirred cinnamon and nutmeg into the drink mixture itself to add flavor.